Cyber-Chic/poetry-through-play/README.md

 ---

 ### [ 🛰️ SYNTHETIC CO-PILOT ]
-**Aural Architecture:** Original ambient and rhythmic "Signals" manifest through manual sequencing on **[Online Sequencer](https://onlinesequencer.net)**.
-In a reversal of traditional composition, these frequencies act as the **primary data source**; the poetry is then sculpted to match the atmospheric resonance of the "Time Blip."
+**Aural Architecture:** I create **Ambient Soundscapes designed for Poetic Decryption**.
+These "Signals" are manifest through manual sequencing on **[Online Sequencer](https://onlinesequencer.net)** and sculpted via subtractive synthesis.
+In a reversal of traditional composition, the frequency acts as the **primary data source**; the poetry is then manifest to match the atmospheric resonance of the "Time Blip."

 **Technical Architecture:** This repository and the broader **Moore Signal** ecosystem were manifest through an iterative rhythmic exchange between **Angela N. Moore** and the **Gemini Neural Models**.
-The architecture prioritizes aural synthesis as a research tool—blending AI precision with a human soul for **"Poetic Decryption."**
+The architecture prioritizes aural synthesis as a research tool—blending AI precision with a human soul for **"Sound Art Inquiry."**

 ---
 # Sponsors
 ### [ 🛰️ PROJECT SUBSYSTEM ]
 **Part of the [Moore Archive](https://emaze.me/tma) Creative Ecosystem.**